Solo 401(k) Calculator for S-Corporations: Ultimate Guide

 For self-employment income earned through the S-Corporation, the EMPLOYEE can contribute as follows:

-• The lesser of the maximum employee deferral noted above (plus catch-up contributions of $6,000.00 if age 50), or
+• The lesser of the maximum employee deferral noted above, or

 • The total entered in Box 1 of the W-2 (S-Corporation), PLUS